 Not all pork chops are equal, they differ depending upon where in the loin they come from.
-Common types of chop include:
+Common types of chops include:

 Throughout this article, we’ll discuss the different types of pork chop that you will come across.
-After all, correctly identifying your pork chop will enable you to determine how best to cook it.
+For instance, pork chops that come from the pork shoulder end are fattier compared to the ones from the loin.
+Therefore, correctly identifying your pork chop will enable you to determine how best to cook it.

 Pork chops are highly versatile and can be matched with a huge variety of flavors.
 You can play it safe with more traditional pairings such as tomato, garlic or mushrooms, or alternatively, spice things up with some Asian spices or Cajun seasoning!